bmw-tech/dart_apitool/README.md

     --output                             Output file for the extracted Package API.
                                          If not specified the extracted API will be printed to the console.
     --no-analyze-platform-constraints    Disables analysis of platform constraints.
-    --[no-]remove-example                Removes examples from the package to analyze.
-                                         (defaults to on)
+    --[no-]remove-example                DEPRECATED - Removes examples from the package to analyze. (has no effect any more) (defaults to on)
     --[no-]set-exit-on-missing-export    Sets exit code to != 0 if missing exports are detected in the API.
     --force-use-flutter                  If present forces dart_apitool to use Flutter